-1. The student should first discuss issues with the current advisor and attempt to resolve any concerns or problems.

-2. If the student feels that issues are insurmountable, he or she is encouraged to request guidance from the EEB graduate advising committee members, the BioSciences or Natural Sciences ombudsperson, or the department chair.

-3. If the student still wishes to switch advisors, the student should speak with a faculty member whose research interests are in line with his or her interests, who is willing to serve as the student's advisor, and who has funding to support the student.

-4. If the student finds another faculty member willing to serve as his or her advisor, the student should submit a petition to the department chair for approval of the change.
-This petition must have the endorsement of the new advisor.

-5. If the department chair approves the switch, the graduate program administrator will process the paperwork required to change advisors.

-6. If a student changes advisors prior to achieving candidacy, the new advisor and the student may wish to petition the graduate advising committee to request a short delay in the timeline for completion of the qualifying exam.
+- 1. The student should first discuss issues with the current advisor and attempt to resolve any concerns or problems. - 2.
+If the student feels that issues are insurmountable, they are encouraged to request guidance from the EEB graduate advising committee members, the BioSciences or Natural Sciences ombudsperson, or the department chair. - 3.
+If the student still wishes to switch advisors, the student should speak with a faculty member whose research interests are in line with their research interests, who is willing to serve as the student's advisor, and who has funding to support the student. - 4.
+If the student finds another faculty member willing to serve as their advisor, the student should submit a petition to the department chair for approval of the change.
+This petition must have the endorsement of the new advisor. - 5.
+If the department chair approves the switch, the graduate program administrator will process the paperwork required to change advisors. - 6.
+If a student changes advisors prior to achieving candidacy, the new advisor and the student may wish to petition the graduate advising committee to request a short delay in the timeline for completion of the qualifying exam.